locolin1204/Learning-React.js/README.md

 ## Tic Tac Toe

-You may try out Tic Tac Toe [here](https://locolin1204.github.io/React.js-Note-App/).
+You may try out Tic Tac Toe [here](https://locolin1204.github.io/Learning-React.js).

+## my-app

+This is just a react library for myself to do some testing.